expo/expo/docs/pages/get-started/create-a-new-app.md

 Before creating a new Expo app, you have to make sure that:

-- Expo CLI is installed on your development machine
+- Expo CLI is working on your development machine
 - Expo Go app is installed on your iOS or Android physical device or emulator

-If you have not installed any of these tools, go back to the [Installation](/get-started/installation) guide before proceeding.
+> If you need help making these tools work on your end, go back to the [Installation](/get-started/installation) guide before proceeding.

 ## Initializing the project